There are several ways of measuring the rate of photosynthesis in the lab. These include:

 Several factors can affect the rate of photosynthesis:

-Without enough light, a plant cannot photosynthesise very quickly - even if there is plenty of water, carbon dioxide and a suitable temperature.
+Without enough light, a plant cannot photosynthesise very quickly - even if there is plenty of water and carbon dioxide.

 Increasing the light intensity increases the rate of photosynthesis, until some other factor - a limiting factor - becomes in short supply.